alerta/alerta-docs/_build/html/_sources/integrations.txt

 There are several different ways to integrate other alert sources into Alerta.
 Integrations with key open source monitoring tools make use of the Alerta API and can form the starting points for integrating other lesser-known monitoring tools.

-There are built-in webhooks for AWS Cloudwatch, Pingdom and PagerDuty.
+There are also built-in webhooks for AWS Cloudwatch, Pingdom and PagerDuty.
 Plugins can be used to quickly and easily forward alerts to or notify other systems.

 .. _integrations: